-Our objective was to design and build two fast-track quick-lease floor plates that would appeal to tech start-ups by encouraging agile working.
-We needed to make effective use of the existing space and features, and incorporate features that would enhance wellbeing and facilitate collaboration and flexible working.
+Our brief was to design and build two fast-track quick-lease floor plates whilst considering the retention of elements of the previous fit-out.
+We made effective use of the existing space, and have incorporated features that enhance wellbeing in addition to enabling collaboration and flexible working.

 We had 4,078 sq.ft to work with on the 4th floor.
 Our first task was neutralising the colour scheme – the previous tenant had a very specific fit out, and we wanted a much cleaner background palette.